nuclei/grid/README.md

 ### Columns & Rows
 If you don't want to set your rows and columns via the attributes you can use the css variables `--grid-columns` and `--grid-rows`.
 You can either change them inside your media queries or you can define them for specific sizes, e.g. `--grid-columns-m`.

-### Max Columns
+## Limitations
-By default the grid can have a maximum of 16 columns.
-Should you ever have the need for a grid with more columns, you can simply set the `--grid-max-columns: 24;` css variable.
+### Max Columns & Rows

-If you are using grids with 16 or less columns you do not need to change anything.
-Note that the grid will work fine, even when it has more than the defined max-columns columns, however when a cell has a `column` or `start-column` attribute specifying a value outside of the max-columns range it will not work.
+The grid can be set to any number of columns & rows, however the `column`, `row` and `start-column`, `start-row` attributes on the grids children will only work up to `24`.
+Should you have a grid with e.g. 30 rows and want to have an element start on row 26, you would need to add custom css `grid-row-start: 26` targeting this element.

-### Tests
+## Tests
 By default `npm test` assures you stick to the `standardjs` rules, catches typescript errors and validates your readme using `standard-readme`.

 ```
 $ npm test
 ```

-### Build
+## Build
 Run `npm run build` to convert your source file defined in the `package.json` as `package.config.src` into a compiled js file defined by `package.main`.

 ```